 If you sue somebody for injuries sustained in a car accident, there’s a good chance the case will settle.
 However, that doesn’t mean your attorney will force you to settle.
 They certainly won’t force you to accept an amount lower than your out-of-pocket expenses.
 However, if they negotiate a fair amount, you need to be reasonable about accepting the settlement.

-Contact a Skilled Lawrenceville Auto Accident Attorney
+Contact a Skilled Georgia Auto Accident Attorney

 If you or your loved one are hurt in a car accident, you should call an attorney.
-One of our Lawrenceville auto accident attorneys can review your case and give you an idea of what it may be worth.
+One of our Georgia auto accident attorneys can review your case and give you an idea of what it may be worth.
 Of course, they can’t do this until they’ve had a chance to review all the evidence.
 Depending on the factors discussed above, you may be entitled to a large settlement.

 While everybody wants as much money as possible in their car accident settlement, you also need to be realistic.
 You can only expect to be compensated for injuries and losses you actually suffered.
 Just being in a car crash isn’t enough to warrant damages.

-The best thing to do is to call a seasoned Lawrenceville auto accident attorney as soon as possible after your wreck.
+The best thing to do is to call a seasoned Georgia auto accident attorney as soon as possible after your wreck.
 They’ll review all the available evidence so they have an idea of what your case may settle for.
 Call our office today and set up a date and time for your free, initial consultation.